-We start with a comparison of H-IC and E-MF.
-Based on Table 5, it can be seen that a feasible point with finite gap is obtained using E-MF for all 560 considered instances.
-In particular, E-MF solves 526 of the 560 instances (93.93%) to global optimality.
-Again, we emphasize that E-MF is an exact approach, which solves a single problem of the form given in (Rob-Min-Max) using branch-and-cut.
+that E-MF is an exact approach, which solves a single problem of the form given in (Rob-Min-Max) using branch-and-cut.
 Hence, optimality of a solution obtained from E-MF is proven by a closed gap.
-The sufficient conditions in Theorems 2 and 3 are only applicable to the heuristic approaches H-BKP and H-IC.
-H-IC finds a feasible point with finite gap for 517 of the 560 considered instances, while proving global optimality for 513 of them (91.61%).
-Table 5 shows that the optimality of solutions obtained from H-IC is proven using the result of Theorem 2 for 277 of the 513 instances (54.00%).
+The sufficient conditions in Theorems 2 and 3 are only applicable to our heuristic approaches.
+In comparison, H-IC finds a feasible point with finite gap for 517 of the 560 considered instances, while proving global optimality for 513 of them (91.61%).
+Table 5 indicates that the optimality of solutions obtained from H-IC is proven using the result of Theorem 2 for 277 of the 513 instances (54.00%).
 Note that Theorem 2 is a special case of Theorem 3 so that, overall, 315 instances (61.40%) satisfy the requirements of Theorem 3.
 Hence, the majority of the considered instances satisfies one of the sufficient conditions so that H-IC computes a globally optimal solution to (Rob-Min-Max) by only solving bilevel problems of the nominal type.
-For the remaining instances solved to global optimality by H-IC, a closed gap is obtained after solving additional lower-level problems.
-For those 4 instances for which H-IC has found a feasible but not provably optimal point with finite gap ("open gap"), the method still provides favorable results in terms of the solution quality.
-In Figure 1 (left), we show box-plots for the optimality gaps obtained from the four considered methods.
+For the remaining instances solved by H-IC to optimality, a closed gap is obtained after solving additional lower-level problems.
+For those 4 instances for which H-IC has found a feasible (but not provably optimal) point with finite gap, the method still provides favorable results in terms of the solution quality.
+In Figure 1 (left), we show box-plots for the optimality gaps obtained from our methods.
 The largest finite optimality gap we report for H-IC is 0.18%, while, for E-MF, the outliers for the optimality gaps are widely scattered with the largest gap observed being 10.98%.
-It is worth mentioning, however, that global optimality of the primal solutions found by H-IC has been verified ex post for all instances solved by E-MF; see Figure 2 (left).
-Nevertheless, we acknowledge that the computational burden of H-IC remains a drawback of our method.
+Nevertheless, the computational burden of H-IC remains a drawback of our method.
 The latter is particularly reflected by the 43 instances for which H-IC could not compute a finite gap within the time limit of 1 h, as indicated by the labeled node in Figure 1 (left).
-An infinite gap occurs if the solution of the linear number of bilevel sub-problems exceeds the time limit, preventing the upper bound from being updated.
-In Figure 3 (left), we show box-plots of the percentages of sub-problems solved within the time limit (out of the total number of sub-problems to be solved) to provide further insight into the time consumption of H-IC.
-When evaluating the instances that each method can handle, H-IC seems to perform slightly better than E-MF both w.r.t. sequential and idealized parallel runtimes.
-The latter can be seen from the box-plots shown in Figure 4 (top).
+Note that an infinite gap occurs if the solution of the linear number of bilevel sub-problems exceeds the time limit, preventing the upper bound from being updated.
+Taking the previous observations into account, E-MF thus seems to have an advantage over H-IC on the harder instances.
+However, when evaluating the instances that each method can handle, H-IC seems to perform slightly better than E-MF both w.r.t. sequential and idealized parallel runtimes.
+The latter can be seen from the box-plots shown in Figure 2 (top).
 Here, we observe smaller median running times for H-IC compared to E-MF, along with a reduction of the overall variability of runtimes.
 The latter indicates that H-IC tends to have a slightly more consistent performance than E-MF.
 Nevertheless, despite its fairly promising results in terms of performance and solution quality, it is worth mentioning again that E-MF is an exact approach while H-IC is a heuristic.
-E-MF may thus still be considered as the overall better method.
+Hence, E-MF may still be considered as the overall better method.